pidziubinski/Marked-as-Spam-Outlook-Flow/README.md

 If you don't want to loose important e-mail, it's better to keep e-mails marked as Spam in different folder.
 It's possible to do that automatically using **Microsoft Flow**.

-> **Important:** Solution based on filters (e.g. when new e-mail arrives and "from" contains "@" move e-mail to "Inbox") doesn't work anymore.
+> **Important:** Workaround based on filters (e.g. when new e-mail arrives and "from" contains "@" move e-mail to "Inbox") doesn't work anymore.

 ## Solution description